 Information disclosed by the Title Plan includes:

 - The extent/curtilage of land owned, outlining it in red.

-- Registered easements (e.g. rights of access, parking rights and drainage rights) and restrictions/restrictive covenants referred to in the Title Register are often indicated by coloured markings.
+- Any rights/easements (e.g. rights of access, parking rights and drainage rights) and restrictions/restrictive covenants referred to in the Title Register are often indicated by coloured markings on the Title Plan.

 - Orientation indicated by way of a North point.

-- Title Number and Ordnance Survey map reference.
+- Ordnance Survey map reference.

-- The Title Plan is normally drawn to scale 1:1250.
+- Title Plans are drawn to scale 1:1250.

-To obtain an Official Copy of a Title Register and/or Title Plan for any property or land, simply click on the link below and complete the order form.
+To obtain an official copy of a Title Register and/or Title Plan for any property or land, simply click on the link below and complete the order form.